sttp/Specification/Sections/U-TLS.md

 SecretData;
 ```

-Notes about the `SecretData` fields
+Notes about the `Secret Data` fields
 * `Nonce` - Ensures that the encrypted data is not deterministic.
 (This is the only field required to change when generating this packet).
 * `KeyID` - This field is combined with Source IP/Port to uniquely identify a sender and which active cipher is used to decrypt a `Data Packet`.
 Valid ranges for this field are 0-249 inclusive.
 250-255 MUST NOT be used since they are used to identify packet types that are not `Data Packets`.
 * `ExpireMinutes` - The number of minutes this key is to remain valid after receiving it.
-This should be added to the time the packet was received rather than the time provided in `KeyExchangePackets` otherwise clock drifting could make it impossible to use small values like 1 minute.
+This should be added to the time the packet was received rather than the time provided in `Key Packets` otherwise clock drifting could make it impossible to use small values like 1 minute.
 A value of 0 means the key is expired and should not be used.
 * `ValidSequences` - This is the lower bounds of the sequence number of `Data Packets` that may be accepted for this `KeyID`.
 This field limits the impact of replay attacks with a newly established connection.
 For new connections, sequence numbers before this value must be discarded.
 For existing connections, a grace period of a few seconds should be given in case packets are legitimately reordered during transport.
-* `CipherMode` - The cipher that will be used for encrypting the `DataPacket`.
+* `CipherMode` - The cipher that will be used for encrypting the `Data Packet`.
 See section below for details.
-* `HMACMode` - The HMAC that will be used to authenticate a `DataPacket`.
+* `HMACMode` - The HMAC that will be used to authenticate a `Data Packet`.
 See section below for details.
 * `IV` - The initialization vector to use for the cipher.
 For Version 1, it will always be 16 bytes long.
 * `KEY` - The encryption key.
 For Version 1, it is always 32 bytes regardless of the cipher chosen.
 * `HMACKEY` - The key that will be used for the HMAC.
 For Version 1, it is always 128 bytes regardless of the HMAC chosen.

-> :information_source: The cipher information (CipherMode, HMACMode, IV, Key, HMACKEY) MUST remain the same so long as the KeyID remains the same (ValidMinutes and ValidSequence may change).
-Once the sender decides to change the cipher information, the KeyID must be incremented and a complete set of cipher information must be regenerated (IV, KEY, HMACKey).
-If the receivers receives that same KeyID with a different cipher state (and the old one has not yet expired), the receiver will assume the old connection has been closed an a new connection is being established.
+> :information_source: The cipher information (`CipherMode`, `HMACMode`, `IV`, `Key`, `HMACKEY`) MUST remain the same so long as the `KeyID` remains the same (`ExpireMinutes` and `ValidSequence` may change).
+Once the sender decides to change the cipher information, the `KeyID` must be incremented and a complete set of cipher information must be regenerated (`IV`, `KEY`, `HMACKey`).
+If the receivers receives that same `KeyID`ke with a different cipher state (and the old one has not yet expired), the receiver will assume the old connection has been closed an a new connection is being established.

 ### Cipher Mode

-Encrypting the `data packet` can take one of the following methods.
+Encrypting the `Data Packet` can take one of the following methods.
 At the present time, all of these methods are considered secure.
 Providing 6 options helps future proof the specification if any number of these options are considered broken in the future.
 All unused values are reserved for future versions of the protocol.

 ```C
 enum {